 This apple garland idea is really cute and one that your chickens are sure to love.
-She just slices and cores the apples.
+The lady who does this just slices and cores the apples.

 Then she strings them with popcorn and runs them as a garland.
 I can only imagine the fun chickens would have trying to get the food from the garland.

-I mentioned scrambled egg pops earlier in this post to help cool your chickens down during a hot day.
-But if you don’t feel like taking that extra step on a regular day with normal temps, then you don’t have to.
+Scrambled egg pops help cool your chickens down during a hot day.
+However, if you don’t feel like taking that extra step on a regular day with normal temperatures, then you don’t have to.

 Actually, feeding chickens scrambled eggs is one of the best protein sources you can give them during the fall when many chickens are going through molt.
-So keep this protein packed treat in mind when you are considering healthy chicken treats.
+Keep this protein-packed treat in mind when you are considering healthy chicken treats.

 Homemade suet cakes are made out of very natural ingredients that are easily accessible.
 In fact, you probably have most of them on hand.

-This poultry protein platter is another great treat idea for the chicken in molt.
+This poultry protein platter is another great treat idea for chickens in molt.
 It is not difficult and is very healthy for your birds.

-I’ve mentioned a lot of chicken treats that used regular rolled oats, but I haven’t mentioned fixing your chickens a warm bowl of oatmeal on a cold winter day.
+I’ve mentioned a lot of chicken treats that use regular rolled oats, but I haven’t mentioned fixing your chickens a warm bowl of oatmeal on a cold winter day.

-Cottage cheese is a food that is easy for chickens to ingest while also being loaded with protein and calcium.
+Cottage cheese is easy for chickens to ingest while also being loaded with protein and calcium.
 I mentioned earlier how you could mix fruits and vegetables in with cottage cheese.

 Well, if you don’t feel like adding anything to it, cottage cheese is a healthy treat all by itself.
 So keep this tasty treat in mind for your chickens’ healthy treats.